charlesastaylor/jai-raddebugger/README.md

 - The `mule_main` example program shipped with the RAD Debugger.
 This can be built with `build.bat mule_main mule_module mule_hotload`

 Tested with RAD Debugger v0.9.20-alpha.

+## Latest

+This branch is kept up to date with `raddebugger/master`.
+Latest commit `25963dc9b40a4c357c5240da156a57e6a0ee2cca`.
+It has a number of fixes over the v0.9.20-alpha version.

+I'm not sure how much I want to be in the business of maintaining branches... for now we are doing this though.